JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - GameEditor,	C,		Win Mac,		6,		3,		1,	5,		8,		0,		This C is intriguing.
 Constraints are nice.
 2013 last update
 - RapidQ,		BASIC,	Win Lin,		2,		2,		2,	7,		9,		0,
 - Multimedia Fusion - Replaced by Clickteam Fusion
 - ScriptBasic Cool because you could run it lightning fast on a certain web server without CGI overhead.
 That is a really clever idea.
+2010 update :( You know whats cute?
+Their tutorials are all in real audio format!
+Its fast and has tons of features
 - HBasic GPL and linux with forms for GUIs and using KDE Libraries.
 Looks good
 - Turbulenz, Looks polished and promising but theres no activity for 5 yrs
 - Blender Game Engine